glowbuzzer/netPI-netx-programming-examples/README.md

 The driver will be installed into the folder `/opt/cifx`.

 The cifX API function library needed for linking will be installed into folder `/usr/lib`.

-Basic include files needed for compilations will be installed into folder `/usr/include`.
+Basic include files needed for the compilation process will be installed into folder `/usr/include`.

 ##### netX firmware installation

 To install a firmware package move to the folder `firmwares` and call

-`dpkg -i netpi-pns-3.12.0.2.deb` for PROFINET IO device firmware
+* `dpkg -i netpi-pns-3.12.0.2.deb` for PROFINET IO device firmware

-or

-`dpkg -i netpi-eis-2.12.5.0.deb` for EtherNet/IP adapter firmware
+* `dpkg -i netpi-eis-2.12.5.0.deb` for EtherNet/IP adapter firmware

-A firmware package extracts its firmware into the folder `/opt/cifx/deviceconfig/FW/channel0`.
+Any firmware package extracts its firmware into the folder `/opt/cifx/deviceconfig/FW/channel0`.

-The firmware will be loaded automatically by the driver into netX the next time the driver is started.
+The firmware will be loaded by the driver into netX the next time the driver is accessed with `cifXDriverInit()` command.

-There can be one installed firmware package at a time.
-During installation an existing package will be automatically uninstalled.
+There can be only one installed firmware package at a time.
+An existing package will be automatically uninstalled during installation.

 ##### Compiling the programming examples

 To compile the programming examples simply call `make` in the pi home directory.
-The command will locate the `Makefile` which initiates the compilation process.
+The command will locate the `Makefile` which initiates the compilation process and checks the depencencies.

 The following executables will be compiled

 * `PNS_simpleConfig` as PROFINET IO device demo
 * `EIS_simpleConfig` as EtherNet/IP adapter demo

+You may be faced with the following warning during compilation process

+`make: warning:  Clock skew detected.
+Your build may be incomplete.`

+There is a discrepancy between netPI's system clock and the time the executeables/object files have been generated.
+Call `make clean` and remove the executeable.
+Then start the compilation process again.
+Make also sure you have set netPI's system clock correctly.

 ##### Starting the executables

 To start the compiled examples call the following executeables in the pi home directory

-* `./PNS_simpleConfig` for the PROFINET IO device demo
+* `sudo ./PNS_simpleConfig` for the PROFINET IO device example
-* `./EIS_simpleConfig` for the EtherNet/IP adapter demo
+* `sudo ./EIS_simpleConfig` for the EtherNet/IP adapter example

+The examples check if the corresponding firmware package has been installed properly, if not they install it automatically.

 ##### Linking the cifX library to applications

-To link the cifX driver library to your own applications at later times just add the option `-lcifx` to your GCC compilation command or in your Makefile.
+To link the cifX driver library to own applications at later times just add the option `-lcifx` to your GCC compilation command or in your makefile.

 ##### The cifX API reference (netX driver API)

-The cifX driver API is described in the manual
+The cifX driver function API is described in the manual

 `cifX_API_PR_04_EN.pdf`